CLAUDIO BEORCHIA, 2016

-During my time at Residency 108 my research focused on the new environment that welcomed me in Germantown.
-Huge lands, different animals and trees from Europe, unexpected landscapes became a wonderful scenario for a couple of new projects.
-“The gaze of the nymphs” is a photographic project that wants to offer a new point of view of the local landscape.
+My time at Residency 108 focused on the new environment that welcomed me in Germantown.
+Huge unexpected landscapes and different plants and animals from Europe, gave me a wonderful opportunity to develop new projects.
+“The gaze of the nymphs” is a photographic project that offers a new point of view of the local landscape.

 What struck me immediately, from the first days is that this land is a sort of middle ground, where harmonious coexistence between humans and the environment is somehow possible.
 The human presence is evident, but not overwhelming; cultivated fields alternate with impenetrable forests; encounters with wild animals are the order of the day.
 Above all, I was struck by the constant presence of water: streams, the great river nearby, artificial and natural little lakes, ponds, wells.
 At the base of this coexistence was the presence of water.
 How to represent this coexistence?
 By using the particular point of view of the nymphs, half deity par excellence, associated with natural places, often specifically to water.
 I decided to represent what the nymphs see of this land.
 The project was carried out by mapping bodies of water on the land: the well, the ponds, the swimming pool.
 Then, assuming the presence of nymphs, I took photos imagining the point of view of these divine creatures intrigued by the presence of humans.
 In this way I obtained a series of 10 photos that offer a new perspective of the landscape.
 The photos were taken on the edge of the water points, at a height of about half a meter from the ground.
 The painting “Hylas with a Nymph,” by Waterhouse (1893), represents perfectly the spirit of how I took the photos.